cahute/cahute/docs/internals/links.rst

 .. c:macro:: CAHUTE_LINK_PROTOCOL_SERIAL_SEVEN_OHP

-    Protocol 7.00 Screenstreaming over a serial medium.
+    Protocol 7.00 Screenstreaming over a serial transport.

     See :ref:`protocol-seven-ohp` for more information.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_USB_NONE

-    No protocol on a USB medium.
+    No protocol on a USB transport.

-    This can be selected by the user in order to use the medium functions more directly, through the ones referenced in :ref:`header-cahute-link-medium`.
+    This can be selected by the user in order to use the transport functions more directly, through the ones referenced in :ref:`header-cahute-link-transport`.

 .. c:macro:: CAHUTE_LINK_PROTOCOL_USB_CAS300